c-carrasco/mem-inspect/README.md

 MemInspect is a versatile C++ library designed for memory tracking and leak detection.
 While it does not aim to replace tools like Valgrind, it serves as a valuable complement, especially in scenarios where such tools are unavailable or impractical, such as embedded platforms.

+# Features

+- Cross-platform compatible.
+- Easy to use.
+- Good granularity: can track memory of functions, classes, ...
+No need to measure the entire program.

 # Prerequisites to build this project

 Before diving into `meminspect`, make sure you have the following tools and dependencies set up: